-In deciding whether to award Florida rehabilitative alimony, family law and divorce courts make factual findings in accordance with the alimony Statute in Florida.
-Courts often require the movant (party requesting alimony) to produce a Florida rehabilitative alimony plan.
-This proposed plan should lay out the steps for the purported rehabilitation of the party that needs training and education, and financial support from the payor.
+In deciding whether to award Florida rehabilitative alimony, family law and divorce courts make factual findings that follow the alimony Statute in Florida.
+Courts often require the moving party (party asking to receive alimony) to produce a Florida rehabilitative alimony plan.
+This proposed plan should lay out the steps for the rehabilitation of the party that needs training and education, and financial support from the payor (person paying).
 The purpose of rehabilitative alimony is for the payee to get back on their feet after being in a marital relationship in which their contributions to the marriage (homemaking, children) may have prevented them from developing career training and contemporary job skills in our currently competitive marketplace of/for jobs.
 If you are seeking a divorce or family law attorney to litigate your Florida rehabilitative alimony case, call the Jacobs Law Firm today about your divorce or family law case, 407-335-8113.

 The legal phrasing that the State of Florida utilizes for rehabilitative alimony Clermont or rehabilitative alimony Orlando is the ability to be “self-supportive.”
 Most people prefer to be self-supportive.
 They recognize the need to be able to provide for themselves, particularly when the financial security they once enjoyed is no longer available, such as in the case of a marital dissolution after a period of years of support.
 This brings us to the Florida rehabilitative alimony plan, and at least a general idea of how that operates, knowing that all cases are different and fact-specific.